For the brownies:

 Then, use more candy coating to attach the raspberry candy eyes and let dry.

-For the finishing frightening, touch, insert two sprinkles for fangs (I used white confetti color stick sprinkles).
+For the finishing frightening touch, insert two sprinkles for fangs (I used white stick (cylinder) sprinkles).
 Just push them right in and have a frightfully Happy Halloween!